Your Scientific Career Starts Here

 The major strength of the Department of Molecular Genetics is its widely recognized Faculty who run a remarkable variety of world-class research programs in diverse areas such as:

 Our Faculty have made important contributions in many fields and have been the recipients of numerous national and international awards.
 As a Department, our major focus is on graduate training.
 Graduates from our programs regularly gain postdoctoral positions in prestigious laboratories and staff positions in major universities, research institutes and industry throughout the world.

-Members of the department participate in two interdepartmental collaborative graduate programs that provide students with the opportunity to benefit from the wealth of expertise in the University of Toronto community in areas of research that span the boundaries between traditional departments.
+Members of the department participate in two interdepartmental collaborative specializations that provide students with the opportunity to benefit from the wealth of expertise in the University of Toronto community in areas of research that span the boundaries between traditional departments.
 More information on each of these programs can be found on their web sites:

 For a list of Faculty members participating in these collaborative programs see here.

 Graduate students in the Department of Molecular Genetics are not required to hold teaching assistantship positions as part of their guaranteed funding.
 The department, however, does offers courses which require teaching assistants each year.
 All qualified students are invited to apply.